 Improve access to pain management for three vulnerable groups: Rural and Remote, Aboriginal and Torres Strait Islander, Frail and Elderly.

-- Improved access to high value care to our three targe vulnerable groups
+- improved access to high value care to our three large vulnerable groups

 First Nations people have unique pain management needs and are less likely to be referred to a persistent pain management services, despite similar or slightly higher prevalence rates of musculoskeletal pain than their non-indigenous counterparts.

 Pain is currently under-diagnosed and inadequately managed in Australian residential aged care facilities (RACFs).
 The Australian Pain Society proposes indicators for the assessment of pain in residential aged care facilities and for an ideal pain management system.